LuacordR/.github/profile/README.md

 ## Vision

-The goal of Iriscord is to create the most polished and modern Discord customization ecosystem while keeping the experience lightweight and elegant.
+The goal of Luacord is to create the most polished and modern Discord customization ecosystem while keeping the experience lightweight and elegant.

 ---

 <div align="center">

-### Iriscord
+### Luacord

 Open Source Discord Customization